Attainia/user-activity-code-challenge/README.md

 # Architectural Overview

 ## Backend
-Because the user data was provided in a raw JSON format, the driving consideration in my view concerned the best method for incorporating the data into Django's featureset.
+Because the user data was provided in a raw JSON format, the driving consideration for the back-end concerned the best method for incorporating the data into Django's featureset.
 From my understanding there were three obvious approaches:

 1. Parse the JSON using python at the controller level, forgoing any need to translate the user data to a database.